-Shootings At Hookah Bars In Germany Kill 9; Police Suspect Far-Right Extremism
+Shootings In Germany Kill 10; Police Suspect Far-Right Extremism

-At least nine people were shot and killed in western Germany late Wednesday at two different hookah lounges frequented by ethnic Kurdish customers.
+At least ten people were shot and killed in western Germany late Wednesday at several locations, including two different hookah lounges frequented by ethnic Kurdish customers.
 The suspected shooter, who was later found dead, left a letter and video claiming responsibility, according to multiple German news agencies.

-The gunman reportedly opened fire at the first lounge, located downtown in the city of Hanau, killing three people; then drove to a second location about 1 ½ miles away and killed five others.
-Hanau is located about 20 miles east of Frankfurt.
+The gunman reportedly opened fire at the first lounge, located downtown in the city of Hanau; then drove to a second location about 1 ½ miles away, killing a total of nine people at the two locations, according to a spokesperson for the South Hesse state police.

 Several other people were also injured by the gunman.
 Police said they did not believe there were any other perpetrators involved.